BjRo/Looking-for-Kaizen/source/_posts/2010-01-09-how-to-integrate-a-topshelf-based-service-with-vs-setup-projects.md

 var topshelfAssembly = Context.Parameters[InstallUtilAssemblyParameter];
 ```
 Took me some time to find this.
 During installation the Parameter Dictionary attached to the Context
-contains the full target filename of the assembly being installed (key is “assemblypath”).
+contains the full target filename of the assembly being installed (key is `assemblypath`).
-With this path you can directly launch the “/install” or “/uninstall” command for the Topshelf based exe.
+With this path you can directly launch the `/install` or `/uninstall` command for the Topshelf based exe.

 HTH